AntonioTorres23/OpenGL_Notes/SSAO.md

 void main()
 {
-	// store the fragment position vector in the first
+	// store the fragment position vector in the first gbuffer texture gPosition = FragPos;
-	// gbuffer texture
+	// also store the per-fragment normals into the gbuffer gNormal = normalize(Normal);
-	gPosition = FragPos;
+	// an

 }
 ```